 how to make pan-fried chicken hearts

-- Finely slice the spring onion (scallions) and slice the tomatoes into huge chunks, then set aside.
+Finely slice the spring onion (scallions).
+Slice the tomatoes into huge chunks, then set aside.

-- Stir in the salt, ground turmeric, cumin powder, curry powder and ground paprika, then combine.
-Pan-fry for about 5 minutes, covered.
-Add the tomato chunks and cook for a further two minutes.
-Garnish with some sliced spring onions and serve.
+Stir in the seasonings, then briefly pan-fry (about 5 minutes).
+Next, add the tomato chunks and cook for a further two minutes.
+Garnish and serve.

 useful tips and serving suggestions